Natoune/nodegl/README.md

   <img width="400" src="./.github/images/simple-example.png" alt="Simple Example Result">
 </p>

+# Documentation
+The documentation for the latest version is available [here](https://natoune.github.io/nodegl/).

 # License
 This package is licensed under MIT License.
 You can see more about it [here](./LICENSE.md)